- Direct Debit, direct debit processing, Paperless Direct Debit

 |Collect a Paperless DDI and send AUDDIS transaction to bank to lodge it||Service users must validate the payer’s account details by applying ‘modulus checking’, at ‘point of sale’||The service user MUST undertake ‘Know Your Customer’ (KYC) checks in order to verify the payer and the account details before processing any Direct Debits.|

-Whilst modulus checking & KYC checks are strongly recommended for paper and AUDDIS users, it is mandatory at the point of customer signup when you operate Paperless Direct Debit, (PDD).
+While KYC and modulus checking are strongly recommended for paper and AUDDIS users, they are mandatory at the point of customer sign-up when you operate Paperless Direct Debit (PDD).